Intimate Partner Abuse: Walk Away Before the Cycle Starts

 If your partner makes you feel bad, it's not love.

-The recent media attention to the abuse of women by their high status partners is bringing much needed attention to an all too prevalent form of encounter between intimate partners.
-While movies theaters have been presenting a wide variety of treatments of this issue (from marital rape in Gone With the Wind, to the “Gaslighting” of Ingrid Bergman, the abuse of Blanche DuBois in A Streetcar Named Desire, Farrah Fawcett’s Burning Bed, to Sleeping With the Enemy, and now an interesting new twist in Fifty Shades of Grey) for over three quarters of a century, violence and abuse between partners show little change in dynamics or consequence.
+The recent media attention to the abuse of women by their high-status partners is bringing much-needed attention to an all too prevalent encounter between intimate partners.
+While movies theaters have been presenting a wide variety of treatments of this issue (from marital rape in Gone With the Wind to the “Gaslighting” of Ingrid Bergman, the abuse of Blanche DuBois in A Streetcar Named Desire, Farrah Fawcett’s Burning Bed, to Sleeping With the Enemy, and now an interesting new twist in Fifty Shades of Grey) for over three-quarters of a century, violence and abuse between partners show little change in dynamics or consequence.

-Both men and women can be the battered or the batterers.
-The message that intimate violence and domestic abuse transcend gender, ethnicity, race, socio-economic status, age, occupation, sexual orientation, and any other demographic variable people might try to promote as sacred is increasingly communicated and accepted.
+Both men and women can be battered or batterers.
+The message that intimate violence and domestic abuse transcend gender, ethnicity, race, socioeconomic status, age, occupation, sexual orientation, and any other demographic variable people might try to promote as sacred is increasingly communicated and accepted.

-In 1979, Lenore Walker determined that there were predictable stages in the cycle of intimate partner violence and absue and these have been distilled into three stages:
+In 1979, Lenore Walker determined that there were predictable stages in the cycle of intimate partner violence and abuse and these have been distilled into three stages: